-It’s helpful to have a friend in this section to make sure the frame doesn’t move while you’re busy screwing in the support anchors, but it’s not necessary.
+It’s helpful to have a friend in this section to ensure the frame doesn’t move while you’re busy screwing in the support anchors, but it’s not necessary.

 Secure the frame to the ceiling

-Depending on whether or not your garage ceiling already has drywall covering it, this section could be really easy or a bit of a challenge.
+Whether or not your garage ceiling already has drywall covering it, this section could be really easy or challenging.

-I was lucky enough to have a solid beam running up the length of my wall that was wide enough for me to be able to secure my frame to it.
-That allowed me to screw my supports in at any point I chose.
+I was lucky enough to have a solid beam running up the length of my wall that was wide enough to secure my frame to it.
+That allowed me to screw my supports at any point I chose.

 You don’t need to have the entire length of the wall fit snugly to the top of the frame.
 That’s the ideal, but it won’t often be the case.

-What you do need is enough secure attachment points so that the wall will securely hold anything you’re going to put on it.
 I recommend securing the frame to the ceiling every 2-3 feet along the length of the wall.
-So if your garage is twenty feet long, you’ll want between 7-10 anchors attaching the frame to the ceiling.
+So, if your garage is twenty feet long, you’ll want between 7 and 10 anchors attaching the frame to the ceiling.

-Once you have your attachment points all marked out and your spacers in place, you’ll want to make sure your frame is plumb (i.e. straight up and down).
+Once you have your attachment points marked out and your spacers in place, you’ll want to ensure your frame is plumb (i.e., straight up and down).

-Once both the top and bottom are secure, the sides are secured based on whatever material is on the wall next to it.
-In most cases, one of those walls (usually the one with the garage door itself) will be concrete block.
+Once both the top and bottom are secured, the sides are connected based on whatever material is on the wall next to it.

-Fortunately, if you’ve measured everything correctly up to this point, the edge of the frame should be snug up against the wall and this should be a piece of cake.
+Fortunately, if you’ve measured everything correctly up to this point, the edge of the frame should be snug up against the wall, which should be a piece of cake.

-This wall was pretty straightforward, which is why I started with this side of the garage.
+This wall was pretty straightforward, so I started with this side of the garage.

 In short…this is as easy as it can get.
 And even this non-handyman felt perfectly comfortable doing it.

 There’s more to come, obviously.
-I’ve got the basic wall frame secured in place, but I’ll need to insulate it and attach the drywall before painting it.
+I’ve secured the basic wall frame, but I’ll need to insulate it and attach the drywall before painting it.